Media literacy: Europe

 The UK is widely regarded as a leader in the development of media literacy education.
 Key agencies that have been involved in this development include the British Film Institute, the English and Media Centre Film Education the Centre for the Study of Children, Youth and Media at the Institute of Education, London, and the DARE centre (Digital Arts Research Education), a collaboration between University College London and the British Film Institute.
-The ‘promotion' of media literacy also became a UK Government policy under New Labour, and was enshrined in the Communications Act 2003 as a responsibility of the new media regulator, Ofcom.
-After an initial burst of activity, however, Ofcom's work in this regard was progressively reduced in scope, and from the Coalition government onwards, the promotion of media literacy was reduced to a matter of market research – what Wallis & Buckingham have described as an ‘undead' policy.
+The 'promotion' of media literacy also became a UK Government policy under New Labour, and was enshrined in the Communications Act 2003 as a responsibility of the new media regulator, Ofcom.
+After an initial burst of activity, however, Ofcom's work in this regard was progressively reduced in scope, and from the Coalition government onwards, the promotion of media literacy was reduced to a matter of market research – what Wallis & Buckingham have described as an 'undead' policy.

 In the Nordics, media education was introduced into the Finnish elementary curriculum in 1970 and into high schools in 1977.
 The concepts devised at the Lycée franco-finlandais d'Helsinki became the standard nation-wide in 2016.
-Media education has been compulsory in Sweden since 1980 and in Denmark since 1970.
+Finland also offers education for older adults as well.

 France has taught film from the inception of the medium, but it has only been recently that conferences and media courses for teachers have been organized with the inclusion of media production.

 Germany saw theoretical publications on media literacy in the 1970s and 1980s, with a growing interest for media education inside and outside the educational system in the 80s and 90s.

 In the Netherlands media literacy was placed in the agenda by the Dutch government in 2006 as an important subject for the Dutch society.
 In April, 2008, an official center has been created (mediawijsheid expertisecentrum = medialiteracy expertisecenter) by the Dutch government.
 This center is a network organization consisting of different stakeholders with expertise on the subject.